idriss-crypto/snap/packages/snap/README.md

-# IDriss Multi Resolver Snap
+# Web3 Address Book Snap

 This snap can be used to resolve several naming services in the sending input field of your MetaMask wallet.